Tongxin Jishu Shiyan: Qianshao-3

 TJS-1, TJS-4, and TJS-9 satellites, launched in 2015, 2019, and 2021, maintain geostationary orbit over the Indian Ocean and Micronesia and are suspected to comprise the Qianshao-3 SIGINT satellite class (前哨 (Qiánshào, Outpost)).
 The Chinese government originally stated these satellites were designed to test Ka-band broadband communication (27–40 GHz) but has not commented on the satellites since they achieved geostationary orbit.
 In January 2017, novel reports of an antenna approximately 32 meters wide reinforced speculation of the satellite's potential SIGINT mission.
 Other Chinese sources suggest the Qianshao series are space-based infrared early warning satellites.

 Huoyan-1

-TJS-2, TJS-5, and TJS-6 satellites are, according to official Chinese statements "new generation high capacity experimental communications and broadcasting satellites" testing "high speed and multi-frequency wide-band data transfer."
+TJS-2, TJS-5, TJS-6 and TJS-7 satellites are, according to official Chinese statements "new generation high capacity experimental communications and broadcasting satellites" testing "high speed and multi-frequency wide-band data transfer."
 Launched in 2017, 2020, and 2021, these satellites are rumored to be of the Huoyan-1 (火眼 (Huǒyǎn, Fire Eyes)) program — China's first early-warning satellites in geosynchronous orbit.
+Placeholder images used in the launch video depicts the satellites as being roughly analogus to the Space Based Infrared System (SBIRS) of the United States.
 These purported Huoyan-1 series satellites remain fixed in orbit over the Indian Ocean, South China Sea, and Oceania.

+James Acton, co-director of the Nuclear Policy Program at the Carnegie Endowment for International Peace believes these satellites primary purpose is for missile warning based on their orbital slots and inclinations.